jennifer88huang/GTPlanner/README.md

 **Example workflow:**
 1. Enter your project requirements in natural language
-2. Optionally provide existing Markdown documentation
+2. Optionally provide the existing Markdown document
-3. Review generated documentation
+3. Review the generated document
 4. Provide feedback for iterative refinement
 5. Type 'q' to save and exit